Morten Middelfart: Lumina Analytics and Radiance

-Patents and Inventions
+Patents and inventions

-Dr. Middelfart holds seven U.S. patents (and 25 patents worldwide) for developments within business intelligence and analytics software, placing him among the top 1.8% of all active inventors.
-His inventions pertain primarily to graphical representation of OLAP-structured of data within a business intelligence and analytics platform, methods of retrieving data from the platform, and the processing of natural language and multi-lingual queries to the data warehouse through the platform.
-Dr. Middelfart is the most prolific Danish inventor in the field of database technology.
+Middelfart holds seven U.S. patents His inventions pertain primarily to graphical representation of OLAP-structured of data within a business intelligence and analytics platform, methods of retrieving data from the platform, and the processing of natural language and multi-lingual queries to the data warehouse through the platform.

-Dr. Middelfart has one patent application pending with the U.S. Patent and Trademark Office, focused on the intelligent processing of user queries in natural language into a business intelligence platform.
+Middelfart has one patent application pending with the U.S. Patent and Trademark Office, focused on the intelligent processing of user queries in natural language into a business intelligence platform.

-In addition to his patents, Dr. Middelfart's work incorporates the OODA loop process within business intelligence and data warehousing.
+In addition to his patents, Middelfart's work incorporates the OODA loop process within business intelligence and data warehousing.
 The concept, as first developed by USAF Colonel John Boyd, describes the way individuals and organizations gather information, decide on a course of action based on that information, and carry out the decision.